nextcloud/all-in-one/readme.md

 ### How to update the containers?
 If we push new containers to `latest`, you will see in the AIO interface below the `containers` section that new container updates were found.
 In this case, just press `Stop containers` and `Start and update containers` in order to update the containers.
 The mastercontainer has its own update procedure though.
 See below.
 And don't forget to back up the current state of your instance using the built-in backup solution before starting the containers again!
 Otherwise you won't be able to restore your instance easily if something should break during the update.

-If a new `Mastercontainer` update was found, you'll see an additional section below the `containers` section which shows that a mastercontainer update is available.
-If so, you can simply press on the button to update the container.
+If a new `mastercontainer` update was found, you'll see a note below the `Stop containers` button that allows to show the changelog.
+If you click that button and the containers are stopped, you will see a new button that allows to update the mastercontainer.
+After doing so and after the update is gone through, you will have the  option again to `Start and update containers`.
+It is recommended to create a backup before clicking the `Start and update containers` button.

 Additionally, there is a cronjob that runs once a day that checks for container and mastercontainer updates and sends a notification to all Nextcloud admins if a new update was found.